lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 ### Tasks API

-To generate the API from our controller we wil use the [Rabl gem](https://github.com/nesquena/rabl).
+To generate the API from our controller we will use the [Rabl gem](https://github.com/nesquena/rabl).
 It's basically a builder to render JSON views and you can watch a nice [screencast](http://railscasts.com/episodes/322-rabl) by Ryan Bates to learn more about it.

 Let's just add the gem to our Gemfile: